 What are the Dead Sea Scrolls?

-When the Jewish and Roman war broke out in 66 AD, they hid their scrolls in the mountain caves of the Dead Sea.
+When the Jewish-Roman War broke out in 66 AD, they hid their scrolls in the mountain caves of the Dead Sea.
 The scrolls remained hidden until they were discovered in 1947 by Bedouins.
 15,000 fragments of manuscripts were found in nearly a dozen caves.
 Fragments from every book of the Old Testament (except for Esther) dating from the third century BC to the first century AD were among the excavations.
 One of the most important discoveries was the Isaiah Scroll.
 This scroll contained the entire book of Isaiah and was dated to 125 BC.

 The Significance of the Scrolls